ernienaylor/nakmuaymedia/tailwind-v4-fixes.md

 2. Check for any remaining utility classes that might need to be updated
 3. Consider adding a CSS module or styled-components approach for more complex styling needs
 4. Update documentation to reflect the new styling approach
+5. Address the ESLint and TypeScript issues documented in `eslint-fixes.md`
+6. Once all issues are fixed, re-enable ESLint and TypeScript checking in the build process